-Embree, 45, is the first African-American ever named to the position at Colorado.
-He signed a five-year contract through the 2015 season upon being offered the position one month after previous head coach, Dan Hawkins, was relieved of his duties.
-Embree concluded his tenure as tight ends coach with the Redskins the day before he was introduced by athletic director Mike Bohn as CU's new head coach.
+Embree, 46, is the first African-American ever named to the position at Colorado.
+He signed a five-year contract through the 2015 season , concluding his tenure as tight ends coach with the Redskins the day before he was introduced by athletic director Mike Bohn as CU's new head coach.